What We Do

 - Provide services in a confidential and culturally appropriate manner

-- Work with students to coordinate services with other campus resources
+- Work with students to coordinate services with other campus resources to arrange appropriate and reasonable class accommodations

 - Encourage self-advocacy for students with disabilities